FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 Using a top-down approach, this function will bubble it down comparing the new root element and the left and right child, then swap elements according to the type of heap and repeat the process until the new root element finds a valid spot and the heap property has been satisfied.

-Let's see how we can put theses words in a code.
+Let's see how we can put these words in a code.

 ```javascript